 $uperborder$ is the brand name for Border Leicester Rams that are of high genetic merit in maternal traits such as fertility, milk yield and growth rate.
 Their official $uperborder yellow ear tags can easily identify $uperborder$ rams.

 To qualify as a $uperborder a Border Leicester ram must be above average for the breed based on the BLX index (Border Leicester Cross Index).
 The 50th percentile (average) index value is calculated at the 15th of August LAMBPLAN run each year and used to determine $uperborder$ rams for that selling season.
-The 2017 cut off figure for the BLX index to be classed as a $uperborder ram is 114.4.
+The 2022 cut off figure for the BLX index to be classed as a $uperborder ram was 115.67.

 The Border Leicester Cross Index has been developed for production systems using Border Leicester sires crossed to Merino dams to produce first cross progeny.
 The index helps to promote high early growth and maternal ability, improve reproduction and maintain fleece weight.
 The index also recognised the importance of maintaining adult weight over time.